cisco-open/jalapeno/collectors/README.md

 Thus, Jalapeno has an Telegraf-Ingress Collector pod running in the cluster that serves as the ingress point for all performance data from the devices.
 As defined in the `telegraf_ingress_cfg.yaml` file, the data is then outputted to Kafka into the `jalapeno.telemetry` topic, which is queries by Jalapeno's performance processors(see [processors](../processors)).

-Note: This is called Telegraf-Ingress specifically as there is a Telegraf-Egress processor that forwards the data from Kafka to InfluxDB further down Jalapeno's data pipeline.
+Note: This is called Telegraf-Ingress specifically because there is a Telegraf-Egress processor that forwards the data from Kafka to InfluxDB further down Jalapeno's data pipeline.

 ## Jalapeno Collector Utilities
 ### Telemetry Configuration on Devices